 I’d recommend giving your sled a go before going hard on the wax.

-The experience was very fun, but it was tough work getting up those hills just to hurtle down to the base in a few seconds.
+The experience was fun, but it was tough work getting up those hills just to hurtle down to the base in a few seconds.
 We lasted for about a half hour before calling for a snack break.

 As far as where you can do the thing, choose dunes with gentle slopes to start.
 The sand may be soft, but the base isn’t always a nice landing pad for you.